Smulee/AstroPi2022-TingTarT/README.md

 good experience to learn other ways of working on projects.

-We would love to thank ESA and the Raspberry Pi foundation for making AstroPI happen and that we could participate, it was a lot of fun, and some of us will definitely participate again.
+We would love to thank ESA and the Raspberry Pi foundation for making AstroPi happen and that we could participate, it was a lot of fun, and some of us will definitely participate again.